 $50 million (with an additional $10 million in non-Official Development Assistance funding from the Department of Agriculture), 2013-2024

 Through the Indonesia-Australia Partnership on Food Security in the Red Meat and Cattle Sector we aim to strengthen long-term economic relations between Indonesia and Australia.
-It is focused on developing economic opportunities along the cattle and beef sector supply chain in order to support Indonesia's food security and to promote closer ties in the beef and cattle sector between both countries.
-Membership of the Partnership comprises senior government officials and industry representatives from Indonesia and Australia.
-The Partnership provides advice and recommendations on areas of priority development in the sector.
+This partnership focuses on developing economic opportunities along the cattle and beef sector supply chain in order to support Indonesia's food security and to promote closer ties in the beef and cattle sector between the two countries.
+The Partnership comprises senior government officials and industry representatives from Indonesia and Australia, and provides advice on areas for development in the sector.
 Through the partnership we are exchanging skills in beef processing, cattle production and husbandry, and agricultural policy.
 Last year we launched the Indonesia Australia Commercial Cattle Breeding Program.

 Indonesia-Australia Partnership for Environmental Governance